What’s different about this team building approach?

 Improving group dynamics requires ongoing attention to interactions in their cultural contexts, and learning how to relate to each other differently based on that knowledge.
 This workshop will help your team focus on its culture, to identify your core shared values, and design a set of interaction principles to guide your work.

 How can my team benefit from Ethnographic Thinking?

-By learning some of the methods ethnographers use, teams can see the world (and the workplace) through the eyes of their teammates—to understand their motivations, their personal logics, their needs, values, and emotions.
-From this deeper understanding of their colleagues, they can better empathize with one another and discover more productive ways to interact.
+By learning some of the same methods ethnographers use—and applying them to your team—you will learn to see the world (and the workplace) from different perspectives—to better understand your team mates’ motivations, personal logics, needs, values, and emotions.
+From this deeper understanding, you can better empathize with one another, appreciate one another within cultural contexts, and discover more productive ways to interact.

 Who Should Attend?